 Data Protection Laws and Regulations

-Along with the many country-specific laws to help ensure your data is always kept confidential, there is also the recently introduced General Data Protection Regulation (GDPR) that consolidates and updates all EU member states’ data protection acts and regulations into one, all-encompassing “Swiss army knife” of data protection.
+Along with the many country-specific laws to help ensure your data is always kept confidential, there is also the recently introduced General Data Protection Regulation (GDPR).
+This consolidates and updates all EU member states’ data protection acts and regulations into one, all-encompassing “Swiss army knife” of data protection.
 Under this regulation, data controllers can specify exactly how they want the data processor to handle the data shared with them.
 Data Protection Agreements (DPAs) are required to set out the guidelines and boundaries on how specific data may be processed and with whom it can be shared.
 The processor must also list all current third party processors and give advance notice of any changes to the data controller.

-Personnel management is a very important aspect in the protection of confidentiality, but it needs to be used in tandem with a robust technological structure so as to guard against external threats.
+Personnel management is a very important aspect in the protection of confidentiality, but needs to be used in tandem with a robust technological structure so as to guard against external threats.
 This is of particular significance in today’s largest online business environment where the dangers of hacking and subsequent data leaks cannot be underestimated.